mrsmaoui/SpikeMutator/README.md

 http://spikemutator.com

 SpikeMutator is a program for generating PDB structures of desired mutations in the Spike protein of the SARS-CoV-2 virus.
-The mutations are applied on the 6VXX PDB template and undergo Molecular Dynamics Energy Minimization to relax any steric clashing.
+The mutations are applied on the 6VXX PDB template (closed spike conformation) and 6VYB PDB template (open spike conformation).
+The generated mutant structures undergo Molecular Dynamics Energy Minimization to relax any steric clashing.
 The program utilizes a dipolar-solvent water model to compute the solvation energy of the mutated structure and computes the Lennard-Jones and Coulomb potentials to determine the stability of the generated structures.